Transform and Entropy Coding in AV2: Introduction

 Global demand for digital video has surged over the last decade, making it the dominant driver of internet bandwidth consumption and a major source of compute and storage load in content delivery systems \cite{ericsson-2025, itu-usage, cisco-annual}.
 This demand is fueled by applications such as video streaming and transcoding, video-on-demand (VOD), real-time communications (RTC), and emerging domains including immersive AR/VR, AI-generated content, and cloud gaming \cite{kumar2024cloud, bukhari2023video, meta-reels}.
 The widespread adoption of 4K and 8K displays, higher frame rates, high dynamic range (HDR), and volumetric or interactive content is further expected to increase the demands on video compression technology \cite{chiariotti2021survey}.
 These trends place a significant strain on delivery infrastructures, where bandwidth and storage remain costly resources.

-The Alliance for Open Media (AOMedia) has developed the AV2 video codec as the successor to AV1 building on the same royalty-free foundation \cite{aom}.
+The Alliance for Open Media (AOMedia) has developed the AV2 video codec as the successor to AV1~\cite{av2-spec}.
 Released in 2018, AV1 delivered 30\% bitrate savings over VP9 at equivalent quality and has since been deployed widely across web platforms and devices \cite{han2021av1}.
 AV2 extends this trajectory by providing an additional 30\% bitrate reduction over AV1.
 The design of AV2 emphasizes reduced implementation and hardware cost ensuring practicality for both software and hardware deployments.

 Among the key advances in AV2 are improvements to transform and entropy coding, which determines compression efficiency by advanced energy compaction and a more efficient signaling of coefficients and side information.